SrRohitKandpal/100-days-of-code/log.md

 **Thoughts:** It was not tough project as I'm using bootstrap from a long time.
 I haven't added my CSS styles now but will do the same tomorrow.

 **Link to work:** Build a Portfolio Using Bootstrap https://github.com/SrRohitKandpal/BootstrapPortfolioProject

+### Day 4: March 5, 2017

+**Today's Progress**: I haven't create any project today.
+Learn some lessons on freecodecamp.com of Basic Javascript.

+**Thoughts:** It was not tough project as I'm using bootstrap from a long time.
+I haven't added my CSS styles now but will do the same tomorrow.

+**Link to work:** You can check today's work progress here https://www.freecodecamp.com/srrohitkandpal